BC & SE ALASKA-7: SOUTHBOUND TO SITKA AND WRANGELL Final Version

 The names illustrate the influences that shaped its history.
 Sitka is a Native Alaskan name for the port, Neva and Olga are Russian words from their over 100 year control, and Salisbury was named by the British.

 Leaving the wilderness, Starrigavan Bay comes into view and the cruise ships, containers and the ferry landing for the Alaskan Marine Highway System.
 This is deep water port for heavy industrial activity.
 Sitka proper is another five miles but houses start lining the shore after rounding the point.
 The harbor and the city are protected by a large breakwater to the north and by Japonski Island on the west.
 The harbor boasts that it has the largest number of slips in Alaska at 1,300 for a huge commercial fishing fleet and hosts 300 transient boaters, like Tribute, each year.
-The harbormaster assigned Tribute a slip and we arrived at 1015 hours having travelled 30 miles.
+The harbormaster assigned Tribute a slip and we arrived at 1015 hours having traveled 30 miles.

 After checking in at the marina office and visiting with Ken and Pauline, we did a store run.
 Rather than using the bikes, a folding cart and two plastic boxes that are stowed in the deep hold were assembled and we did a huge provisioning run to the nearby grocery store. $300 worth of food, supplies and beer was put in the two boxes and a backpack.